manan-bedi2908/manan-bedi2908/README.md

 - 👨🏽‍💻 Interned at MBK Health Tech.
 Pvt.
 Ltd. as AI/ML Developer
 - Data Science Intern at AnalytixWare Technologies (Working on Flask and NLP Project)
 - Data Analytics Intern at Virtue Veda Technologies, Canada
-- ML Collaborator at Omdena Pennsylvania and Omdena Malaysia
+- ML Collaborator at Omdena Pennsylvania (USA) and Omdena Malaysia
 - Mentor at Script Winter of Code (SWoC)
 - Mentor at GirlScript Summer of Code (GSSoC)
 - 🤔 My interests are in Data Science, Cloud Computing, Automation using DevOps, Cricket, etc..;